schollz/_core/docs/content/blurbs/uploading-samples.md

 # Uploading samples

-The process for uploading samples is about as easy as transferring a file onto an SD card.
-However, since the samples need to be processed to make them 44.1 kHz / 16-bit, you will need a tool to process the samples before transferring them to the SD card.
-You can either use the tool online or download it to your computer to use it locally.
+Uploading samples is a straightforward process similar to transferring a file onto an SD card.
+However, as the samples need to be processed to meet the specifications of 44.1 kHz / 16-bit, you will require a tool for this preprocessing step before transferring the samples to the SD card.
+This tool can be accessed online or downloaded to your computer for local use.

 ### Use tool online: **[zeptocore v2.0.9](/tool)**